Public Health (PH)

 Grade Mode: Standard Letter

-This course provides an in-depth analysis of ethical standards, principles, and behaviors related to the field of public health education and promotion.
-Students will explore how to apply, monitor, and model ethical standards in the profession.
+This course provides an in-depth analysis of ethical standards, principles, and behaviors related to the field of public health and public health education and promotion.
+Students explore different ethical perspectives, ethical frameworks for decision-making and analysis, and codes of ethics for the profession.
+Course content emphasizes the analysis of case studies and scenarios to support ethical reasoning and application.
+Emphasis is placed on learning how to apply, monitor, and demonstrate an understanding of ethical standards within public health practice and professional settings.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.